-Previously, there’s been a significant amount of research and data pointing to increased rates of STIs within the LGBTQIA community. , however, suggest that flaws in the language, questions, and topics included in past research result in questionable conclusions related to STI disparities and contribute to stigma surrounding the LGBTQIA community.
+Previously, there’s been a significant amount of research and data pointing to increased rates of STIs within the LGBTQIA community.

 The language used in research should shift away from using gender and sexual identities to categorize certain sexual activities and experiences and instead focus on the sexual acts and behaviors that present the most risk for transmission and contraction of STIs.

 We frequently hear about the importance of paying attention to our physical and mental health.
 For many people, it’s important to add sexual health to that list.
 Sexual health is an important part of your overall health.
 Sexual health includes:

 - finding ways to communicate them to others

 Having access to information about how to stay safe during sex gives people the comfort and confidence to explore and fulfill their sexual desires with less anxiety and worry.
 Understanding different types of sex and ways to make it safer is the first step in taking charge of your sexual health.